-Prerequisite(s): Acceptance into the Food & Beverage, Adventure Tourism or Tourism & Hospitality Management Programs
+Prerequisite(s): Admission to the Tourism and Hospitality Management or Tourism & Hospitality Management Programs

-TRM 117 Food & Beverage Service II
+TRM-117 Food & Beverage Service II

 In this course, learners will build upon the skills they acquired in TRM 113, Food and Beverage Service I. Along with continued practical experience in both food and beverage service, there will be an emphasis on beverage management and operational controls.